fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 {% include alert.html class='danger' title='1619 Project Reflection' text="
 As noted above, two questions:
 - How would you summarize/characterize the pros (advantages) and cons (disadvantages) of what the project is trying to do?
 You should try to address equally (and objectively) both sides of the debate in your post, regardless of your own feelings about it.
-- What is YOUR view of how this historiographical debate about US history fits into the long history of historiography that we've been studying?
+- What is YOUR view of how this historiographical debate about U.S. history fits into the long history of historiography that we've been studying?
 There is no right answer, but your opinion should be directly grounded in the readings.

+#### Extra points
-Your 1619 Project reflection (800--1000 words) is worth up to 20 points (not counting extra credit, as usual).
+As a heftier weekly reflection, your 1619 Project reflection (800-900 words) is worth up to 30 points (not counting extra credit, as usual).
 "%}

 ## Week 7 (March 1--5)
+This week we're back to Maza, and in fact finishing up what we're doing with it (the last few chapters aren't quite as useful for us).

+### Monday
+- 1619 Project Critique Reflection Video (link TBP) and QUIZ.
+This video highlights some of the interesting points made in your essays from last week, and serves as a jumping off point for ideas I hope you'll take away from our readings and critique.

+{% include alert.html class='danger' title='Lecture Quiz' text="
+- 1619 Project Critique Lecture Quiz (via Learn as always) "%}

+### Wednesday
 - Sara Maza, _Thinking about History_, Ch.
 3: The History of What?, 83--117 (whole chapter).

+### Friday
 - Sara Maza, _Thinking about History_, Ch.
 4: How is History Produced?, 118--156 (whole chapter).